chris9740/swiftdns/README.md

 ## Blacklisting

-Swiftdns will look for our blacklist rules inside `.list` files located in the root of `/etc/swiftdns/filters/`.
+Swiftdns will look for our blacklist rules inside `.list` files located in `/etc/swiftdns/filters/` and any of its immediate subdirectories, in case you want to organize your rules.

 Knowing this, let's create a `google.list` file to make sure we never accidentally use `google.com` for searching, while still being able to visit subdomains such as `maps.google.com` and `translate.google.com`.